-$\verb|add-transaction-rollback-hook| is a \textit{CLSQL} extension.$ set-autocommit value &key database => result value A Boolean specifying the desired autocommit behaviour for database.
+add-transaction-rollback-hook is a CLSQL extension.

 SET-AUTOCOMMIT - Turn on or off autocommit for a database.
+Function set-autocommit value &key database => result value A Boolean specifying the desired autocommit behaviour for database.

-Function database A database object.
+database A database object.
 This will default to the value of default-database.